abacus-gene/paml/src/readme.txt

 Method I

 Use the Makefile.
-The default Makefile is for MS Windows/MSVC++.
-You use Makefile.UNIX for UNIX/Linux/OSX:
+The default Makefile is for UNIX/Linux/OSX.

-   make -f Makefile.UNIX
+   make

    cp baseml basemlg codeml evolver pamp yn00 mcmctree chi2 .. rm *.o